siemens/python-smime-email/README.md

 ## Development

 The code is formatted with **ruff** and checked with various linters.
-To run the whole linting and formatting process, run `poetry run poe all`.
+To run the whole linting and formatting process, run `uv run poe all`.

 ## License

-Code and documentation copyright 2024 Siemens AG.
+Code and documentation copyright 2024-2025 Siemens AG.

 See [LICENSE.md](LICENSE.md).